This post was last updated on November 22nd, 2021 at 09:51 am.

-As social media is becoming more dominate in today’s culture, relationships and communication are built this way more than ever.
+As social media is becoming more dominant in today’s culture, relationships and communication are built this way more than ever.
 Donations built upon relationships will grow while organizations that fail in relationship building probably will not last.

 To increase donations, invite the donors to an open house of recently completed projects or the one they donated to.
 But avoid the mistake of asking for more money.
 Donors are not naïve about the cost associated with projects, and asking for more money will insult their intelligence.
-Instead tell them about the upcoming projects that your organization is working on.
+Instead, tell them about the upcoming projects that your organization is working on.